SteamFork/.github/profile/README.md

 * RGB off by default, will flash on low battery (on supported devices).
 * Supports booting from removable media such as usb drives and micro sd cards (64GB minimum).

+Review the device support pages on the [SteamFork Wiki](https://wiki.steamfork.org) for device specific feature support.

 ## Screenshots
 ### Ayn Loki Max
 <table>